 - Add flour, sifted with baking powder and salt4 cups flour, 1 tsp baking powder, 1 tsp salt

-- Add milk, melted butter, lemon extract and vanilla1 cup milk, 12 tbsp butter, melted, 2 tsp vanilla, 1 tsp lemon extract
+- Add milk, melted butter, lemon extract and vanilla1 cup milk, 12 tbsp butter, melted, 2 tsp vanilla, 1 tsp lemon juice

 - Bake 25 minutes in oiled layer cake pans at 350℉